kosli-dev/cli/docs.kosli.com/content/getting_started/record.md

 ---
-title: Environments in Kosli
+title: "Part 1: Environments in Kosli"
 bookCollapseSection: false
-weight: 410
+weight: 220
 ---
 # Record your environments in Kosli